Bowfin: Life cycle

 Bowfin spawn in the spring or early summer, typically between April and June, more commonly at night in abundantly vegetated, clear shallow water in weed beds over sand bars, and also under stumps, logs, and bushes.

 Optimum temperatures for nesting and spawning range between 16–19 C. The males construct circular nests in fibrous root mats, clearing away leaves and stems.
 Depending on the density of surrounding vegetation there may be a tunnel-like entrance at one side.
 The diameter of the nests commonly range between 39–91 cm, at a water depth of 61–92 cm.

 During spawning season, the fins and underside of male bowfin often change in color to a bright lime green.
 The courtship/spawning sequence lasts one to three hours, and can repeat up to five times.
 Courtship begins when a female approaches the nest.
 The ritual consists of intermittent nose bites, nudges, and chasing behavior by the male until the female becomes receptive, at which time the pair lie side by side in the nest.
 She deposits her eggs while he shakes his fins in a vibratory movement, and releases his milt for fertilization to occur.
 A male often has eggs from more than one female in his nest, and a single female often spawns in several nests.

 Females vacate the nest after spawning, leaving the male behind to protect the eggs during the eight to ten days of incubation.
 A nest may contain 2,000 to 5,000 eggs, possibly more.
-Fecundity is usually related to size of the fish, so it isn't unusual for the roe of a large gravid female to contain over 55,000 eggs.
+Fecundity is usually related to size of the fish, so it is not unusual for the roe of a large gravid female to contain over 55,000 eggs.
 Bowfin eggs are adhesive, and will attach to aquatic vegetation, roots, gravel, and sand.
 After hatching, larval bowfin do not swim actively in search of food.
 During the seven to nine days required for yolk-sac absorption, they attach to vegetation by means of an adhesive organ on their snout, and remain protected by the parent male bowfin.
 Bowfin aggressively protect their spawn from the first day of incubation to a month or so after the eggs have hatched.
 When the fry are able to swim and forage on their own, they will form a school and leave the nest accompanied by the parent male bowfin who slowly circles them to prevent separation.

 Bowfin reach sexually maturity at two to three years of age.
 They can live up to 33 years in the wild, and 30 years in captivity.
 Bowfin may live decades at adult size.